 Norma Hunt Was an American History Teacher

 Born Norma Lynn Knobel on March 28, 1938, she is originally from Dallas, Texas.
-She was a teacher of American history at her alma mater, Richardson High School, and part-timed in the office of the Dallas Texans, the team that would later become the Kansas City Chiefs.
+She was an American history teacher at her alma mater, Richardson High School, and worked part-time in the office of the Dallas Texans, the team that would later become the Kansas City Chiefs.

 Lamar Hunt (born August 2, 1932) was the son of oil tycoon H.L.
 Hunt and founded the American Football League before it merged with the NFL.
 He had dated Rosemary Carr when they were teens, and after they graduated from Southern Methodist University together, the couple married in 1956.